ymei/K71GbE/README.txt

 reset active high
 50Ohm
 DCI Cascade (check)

+remember to git add ipcore_dir/mig_7series_0/mig_a.prj and add the file in config/project.tcl
 -------------------------------------------------------------------------------
 In Vivado 2014.4, placing sophisticated PROCESS etc. in the top module doesn't seem to work well.
 Those logics get trimmed wildly.
 Place them in modules